soorajss1729/soorajss1729.github.io/_pages/about.md

 ## Education

 🎓 **PhD in Computer Science (Theoretical Quantum Computing)**
-Missouri University of Science and Technology, 2024 - Present
+Missouri University of Science and Technology, 2023 Fall - Present

 🎓 **Integrated MSc in Photonics**
 Cochin University of Science and Technology, 2017